Sant’Antioco – Kitesurf & Wingfoil between lagoon and open sea

 - The South-West wind (Libeccio) can generate solid waves and demanding conditions for expert riders.

-Although still considered an advanced-level spot, La Salina can be a good alternative when Spiaggia Grande is too strong or too demanding.
+While still an advanced-level spot, La Salina can be a good alternative when Spiaggia Grande is too strong or demanding, and is frequented by experienced windsurfers, kitesurfers and wingfoilers.

-Please note: kitesurfing at Spiaggia La Salina is allowed only outside the summer season, in accordance with local regulations.
+Important note: kitesurfing at Spiaggia La Salina is allowed only outside the summer season, in compliance with local regulations.

 Main winds